Kitty Hawk, North Carolina

-Kitty Hawk is a town in Dare County, North Carolina, on Bodie Island, part of what is known as the state's Outer Banks.
-The population was 3,708 at the 2020 census.
+Kitty Hawk is a town in Dare County, North Carolina, United States, located on Bodie Island within the state's Outer Banks.
+The population was 3,708 at the 2020 United States census.
 It was established in the early 18th century as Chickahawk.

 History

-The name Kitty Hawk is derived from the native Algonquin Amerindian language word Chickahawk, meaning "a place to hunt geese".
+The name Kitty Hawk is derived from the native Algonquin Native American language word Chickahawk, meaning "a place to hunt geese".